Vilgot Sjöman: Career

 Sjöman was born in Stockholm, in a working-class family.
 His father, Anders W. Sjöman, was a builder; his mother was Mandis Pettersson.
-Sjöman became a clerk with a cereal company aged 15, but passed his studentexamen in 1945 and studied at the later Stockholm University.
+Sjöman became a clerk with a cereal company aged 15, but passed his studentexamen in 1945 and studied at Stockholm University.
 He then worked in a prison while writing plays (none of which were produced).
 One play became his first novel, The Teacher ("Lektorn") (1955), which was filmed in 1952 by Gustaf Molander as Defiance ("Trots").

 After taking up a scholarship to study film at UCLA in 1956, Sjöman worked with George Seaton on The Proud and Profane.
 He returned to Sweden, and wrote a study of Hollywood, In Hollywood ("I Hollywood") in 1961.
 Sjöman directed his first film in 1962, The Mistress ("Älskarinnan"), with a cast that included regular actors for Ingmar Bergman such as Bibi Andersson and Max von Sydow, showing a young woman in love with two men, one older and the other younger.
 For her role, Andersson won the Silver Bear for Best Actress award at the 13th Berlin International Film Festival.
 He assisted Ingmar Bergman with his 1963 film, Winter Light ("Nattvardsgästerna").

 Sjöman's second film, 491, from 1964, is based on a novel by Lars Görling and deals with the issues of homosexuality and juvenile delinquency; it includes a scene in which a girl is raped, off-screen, by a dog.
 His fourth film, My Sister My Love (Syskonbädd 1782), from 1966, again starred Bibi Andersson and is based on 'Tis Pity She's a Whore, a 17th-century play by John Ford about incest between twins, a brother and sister.

 His most well-known film, I Am Curious (Yellow), was a political film that examined Swedish society from a critical, leftist viewpoint, portraying a young working-class sociology student, played by Lena Nyman, interviewing people about social classes in Sweden.
 Filmed in a knowing cinéma vérité style, she asks, "Do we have a class system in Sweden?" and receives the reply, "It depends on the people.
 Undress them, and they're all the same; dress them, and you have a class system."
 The film also shows the protagonist's affair with a young man, played by Börje Ahlstedt, and sparked controversy both in Sweden and abroad because of its nudity and realistic scenes of sexual intercourse between the two lovers.
 Rex Reed said the movie was "vile and disgusting" and Sjöman was "a very sick Swede with an overwhelming ego and a fondness for photographing pubic hair", but Norman Mailer described it as "one of the most important pictures I have ever seen in my life".